ESPRI-Mod/synda/sdt/doc/sdt_conf.md

 ### behaviour.lfae_mode

+Set which policies to adopt when a download starts and local file already exists.

+Possible values are: "keep", "replace" and "abort"

 Default: abort

-'lfae' means "local file already exists"

-(possible values are: "keep", "replace", "abort")

 --------------------------------------------------------

 ### behaviour.incorrect_checksum_action

+Set which policies to adopt when checksum doesn't match

+Possible values are: "remove" and "keep"

-remove => if checksum doesn't match, set transfer status to error and remove file from local repository keep   => if checksum doesn't match, set transfer status to done, log a warning and keep file in local repository
+"remove": set transfer status to error and remove the downloaded file

+"keep": set transfer status to done, log a warning and keep the downloaded file

 Default: remove